ConnerCarnahanUO/RoozbehCCM/README.md

 This code is explicityly designed to skip things already computed in the output folder.
 So if you want to recompute anything with different parameters you should give a different output folder in the 3rd step.

-The time this will take is highly dependent on a bunch of different
+The time this will take is highly dependent on a bunch of different aspects of both the data and your system architecture, in general it will run fastest with as many threads as possible and with low embedding dimension.

 ## RuneCCMSearch.py